 Tesla undertook a unique idea in releasing a covers project called Real to Reel.

-The releases included music that inspired the band to become who they are, beginning with an initial album that featured Deep Purple, the James Gang, the Guess Who, Thin Lizzy, Led Zeppelin, the Beatles, Robin Trower, the Temptations, UFO, Uriah Heep, Derek and the Dominoes, the Rolling Stones, and Traffic.
+The releases included music that inspired the band to become who they are, beginning with an initial album that featured Deep Purple, the James Gang, the Guess Who, Thin Lizzy, Led Zeppelin, the Beatles, Robin Trower, the Temptations, UFO, Uriah Heep, Derek and the Dominos, the Rolling Stones, and Traffic.
 From the first, they made a great case that when a band is really, truly honest about their influences with such a covers album, the sum is, if not necessarily greater, at least nearly as great as the parts — both in the case of the music they present and the band themselves.

 Real to Reel 2 was the completion of the set.
 The tracks were listed right there on the package with the first disc, along with a space for that missing second disc, but with a warning that to obtain said disc, for free, would require getting to one of their concerts.
 Neat concept: Free music with your ticket.
 The band sees ticket sales rise and concert-goers get something extra, “free” with every show.
 Unfortunately, it was not a very logical way to do things.
 If the band were to hit every city in every state, there would be ample opportunities for fans to grab these discs.
 Realistically, however, most bands simply can’t do that.